10 Tips for How to Get Through Nursing School Successfully

 Here are a few ways you can schedule your day:

-- Schedule a consistent bedtime and wakeup time each day, getting enough sleep each night.
+• Schedule a consistent bedtime and wake-up time each day, getting enough sleep each night.

-Making a comprehensive schedule will help you maintain focus, stay motivated and feel relaxed.
 Being intentional and proactive about when you study and for how long will help ensure you keep up with the material.

 2. Don’t Procrastinate